hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `environment_variables` - (Optional) A list of environment variables to be set on the container.
 Specified as a map of name/value pairs.
 Changing this forces a new resource to be created.

 * `command` - (Optional) A command line to be run on the container.
 Changing this forces a new resource to be created.

+* `volume` - (Optional) The definition of a volume mount for this container.
+Changing this forces a new resource to be created.

+The `volume` block supports:

+* `name` - (Required) The name of the volume mount.
+Changing this forces a new resource to be created.

+* `mount_path` - (Required) The path on which this volume is to be mounted.
+Changing this forces a new resource to be created.

+* `read_only` - (Optional) Specify if the volume is to be mounted as read only or not.
+The default value is `false`.
+Changing this forces a new resource to be created.

+* `storage_account_name` - (Required) The Azure storage account from which the volume is to be mounted.
+Changing this forces a new resource to be created.

+* `storage_account_key` - (Required) The access key for the Azure Storage account specified as above.
+Changing this forces a new resource to be created.

+* `share_name` - (Required) The Azure storage share that is to be mounted as a volume.
+This must be created on the storage account specified as above.
+Changing this forces a new resource to be created.

 ## Attributes Reference